-There are no quick tips for coping with childlessness and being happy.
-But, you can Blossom into a woman you didn’t expect to be!
+There are no quick tips for coping with childlessness and finding ways to be happy.
+But, your life might turn out better than you imagined – and you can Blossom into a woman you didn’t expect to be!
 Here’s how my husband and I cope with being a childless couple – we didn’t choose not to have children, but we are living happily and peacefully.

 Not being able to have kids is devastating.
 A reader recently emailed me and said: “We recently found out that we can’t have kids and have decided against fertility treatments.
 It hurts, but I am trying to learn to accept this.
 I want to be that happy, loving, cheerful wife I was before we became a ‘childless couple.’
 I’m thinking I need to read a book about how to cope with childlessness, but where do I start?”